01 of 09

 08 of 09

 Warning: Clothes made from acetate, triacetate. or modacrylic fabrics dissolve in fingernail polish remover (acetone) and paint thinner.
 Even if the clothes are only an acetate blend, a hole will appear and cannot be repaired.
 Consult a professional dry cleaner for any of these fabrics.

 - Allow the glue to dry completely before attempting to remove it from fabric.

-- Dip a cotton swap in acetone-based nail polish remover an...d rub the swab on an inner seam to make sure the remover does not damage or discolor the fabric.
+- Dip a cotton swap in acetone-based nail polish... remover and rub the swab on an inner seam to make sure the remover does not damage or discolor the fabric.

 - To keep the stain from spreading, work from the outside of the stain to the inside dabbing the spot with the swab.
 Use a clean swab as the glue is transferred.
 You may need to repeat this process on both sides of the fabric.

 - Check the stain before placing the garment in the dryer; you may need to repeat the cleaning steps.
-High heat from the dryer will set the stain and it will be impossible to remove.
+High heat from the dryer will set the stain and make it impossible to remove.

 09 of 09

-White or School Glue
+White "School" Glue

-- White glue is a protein stain that can be removed by soaking and rubbing the stain in cold water before washing.
+White school glue is a staple for every kid and crafter.
+Fortunately, the stains are fairly easy to remove.
+White glue is a protein stain that can be removed by soaking and rubbing the stain in cold water before washing.
+The stains are easiest to remove if treated while fresh.

-- The stains are easiest to remove if treated while fresh.
-Use a dull knife or plastic edge to remove as much of the glue as possible from the surface.
-Do not rub because that pushed the glue deeper into the fibers.
+- Use a dull knife or tool with a plastic edge to remove as much of the glue as possible from the surface.
+Do not rub because this will push the glue deeper into the fibers.